pandafeeder/mongo-mongo/README.md

 const db = new DB('mongodb://localhost:27017/db')
 // all CURD operation will use the same db instance Book.setDB(db)
-// no created supplied, a default new Date will be used let book = new Book({title:'2666', publish: new Date(2008,10,10), copies: 5000, price: 12.2})
+// no created field supplied in argument, a default new Date will be used, this will throw error if any field not satisfying schema defination let book = new Book({title:'2666', publish: new Date(2008,10,10), copies: 5000, price: 12.2})
 // insert data into database
 book.save()